Mining: Techniques

 Mining techniques can be divided into two common excavation types: surface mining and sub-surface (underground) mining.
-Today, surface mining is much more common, and produces, for example, 85% of minerals (excluding petroleum and natural gas) in the United States, including 98% of metallic ores.
+Modern surface mining (also called open pit) is much more common and produces, for example, 85% of minerals (excluding petroleum and natural gas) in the United States, including 98% of metallic ores.

 Targets are divided into two general categories of materials: placer deposits, consisting of valuable minerals contained within river gravels, beach sands, and other unconsolidated materials; and lode deposits, where valuable minerals are found in veins, in layers, or in mineral grains generally distributed throughout a mass of actual rock.
 Both types of ore deposit, placer or lode, are mined by both surface and underground methods.

-Some mining, including much of the rare earth elements and uranium mining, is done by less-common methods, such as in-situ leaching: this technique involves digging neither at the surface nor underground.
+Some mining, including much of the rare earth element and uranium mining, is done by less common methods, such as in-situ leaching.
+This technique involves neither digging at the surface nor underground.
 The extraction of target minerals by this technique requires that they be soluble, e.g., potash, potassium chloride, sodium chloride, sodium sulfate, which dissolve in water.
 Some minerals, such as copper minerals and uranium oxide, require acid or carbonate solutions to dissolve.

 Explosives in mining

 Explosives have been used in surface mining and sub-surface mining to blast out rock and ore intended for processing.
 The most common explosive used in mining is ammonium nitrate.
-Between 1870 and 1920, in Queensland Australia, an increase in mining accidents lead to more safety measures surrounding the use of explosives for mining.
+Between 1870 and 1920, in Queensland, Australia, an increase in mining accidents led to more safety measures surrounding the use of explosives for mining.
 In the United States of America, between 1990 and 1999, about 22.3 billion kilograms of explosives were used in mining quarrying and other industries; Moreover "coal mining used 66.4%, nonmetal mining and quarrying 13.5%, metal mining 10.4%, construction 7.1%, and all other users 2.6%".

 Surface

 Surface mining is done by removing surface vegetation, dirt, and bedrock to reach buried ore deposits.
 Techniques of surface mining include: open-pit mining, which is the recovery of materials from an open pit in the ground; quarrying, identical to open-pit mining except that it refers to sand, stone and clay; strip mining, which consists of stripping surface layers off to reveal ore underneath; and mountaintop removal, commonly associated with coal mining, which involves taking the top of a mountain off to reach ore deposits at depth.
 Most placer deposits, because they are shallowly buried, are mined by surface methods.
-Finally, landfill mining involves sites where landfills are excavated and processed.
+Finally, landfill mining involves excavating and processing landfill sites.
 Landfill mining has been thought of as a long-term solution to methane emissions and local pollution.